 - Cun Wang, Ph.D. program, “Fault-tolerant 3-phase DAB Converters for Electric Vehicles”

-- Pengfei Zhang, Ph.D. program, “Bidirectional Chargers for Solar-charged Electric Vehicles”
+- Pengfei (Henry) Zheng, Ph.D. program, “Bidirectional Chargers for Solar-charged Electric Vehicles”

 - Danial Sadeghpour, Ph.D. program, “Power Electronic Converters for Solar-charged Electric Vehicles”

 - Ata Meshginqalam, Ph.D. program, “Optimal Speed Planning of Electric and Fuel Cell Autonomous Vehicles”